reactive-react/xreact/README.md

 A Monadic Reactive State Container for React Components

 ## What
-Most is very high performance Monadic reactive streams lib.
+`most.js` is very high performance Monadic reactive streams lib.
 Rich User Interaction App is natively fit for Reactive Programming.

-React is awesome for writing UI Components.
+`React` is awesome for writing UI Components.

-so, what `react-most` does is just making you React Components Reactive.
+so, what `react-most` does is simply making you React Components Reactive.

 `react-most` is simple and only 90 lines of code. only depends on most and react.